Guides

 How AI Photo Restoration Actually Works

-Modern AI restoration models are trained on millions of before/after pairs—damaged photos and their pristine originals.
-The AI learns what "damage" looks like versus "image," and how to reconstruct missing information by understanding context.
+Modern restoration models are trained on millions of before/after pairs: damaged photos alongside their clean originals.
+From those examples, the AI learns to tell damage apart from image content and to reconstruct missing information from surrounding context.

-When you upload a scratched face, the AI doesn't just blur it out.
-It analyzes the surrounding skin texture, lighting direction, facial structure, and rebuilds what should be there.
-It's pattern completion at a scale humans can't match.
+Upload a scratched face and the AI doesn't just blur the scratch away.
+It reads the surrounding skin texture, the lighting direction, and the underlying facial structure, then rebuilds what should be there.
+In practice it's pattern completion, run pixel by pixel across the whole image.

 What AI Can Fix